Ken Avery begins his 20th year as Gardener.

 The report about the annual meeting was also given.
 During the Summer a crew of CETA workers finally put in the 4x4 path posts and the ropes between them.
-Also, sections of an old fence separating the woodland from the upland was removed.
+Also, sections of an old fence separating the woodland from the upland were removed.

-In The Fringed Gentian™, (Vol. 26 No. 4 Autumn 1978) Gardener Curator Ken Avery gave his feeling of what signals the beginning of Autumn.
+In The Fringed Gentian™, (Vol. 26 No. 4 Autumn 1978) Curator Ken Avery gave his feeling of what signals the beginning of Autumn.

 “I think Fall means something a little different to me than it does to most people.
 It starts in late September when the Interrupted Fern starts to collapse.
 One day as I walk through the bottom of the bowl where the Interrupted Fern grows, my nose - or my whole body - is filled with that first, most distinctive, smell that signals the start of Fall for me.
 It is a rich, thick smell.
 I am not sure that it is basically pleasant; but with the familiarity that comes from my years of working here, it smells like the finest perfume to me.
 It signals the beginning of FALL.”